All-Innovate is Oxford University's first inter-college idea competition for the WHOLE University

 The All-Innovate contest is an Oxford inter-college idea competition in which students can pitch their entrepreneurial ideas for a chance to win a top prize of £10,000 prize money, and two runner up prizes of £5,000

 The competition aims to encourage ALL students at Oxford, regardless of discipline, to develop an entrepreneurial skill set and to generate entrepreneurial ideas.

-All-Innovate is led by Oxford Colleges, in partnership with The Oxford Foundry, and is fully sponsored by Santander.
+All-Innovate is led by Oxford Colleges, in partnership with The Oxford Foundry, and is supported by Santander Universities.

 All-Innovate is an exciting opportunity for you to support your students by giving them access to expertise and resources to develop their venture ideas, enabling them to connect with your college's entrepreneurial alumni and fostering a university-wide entrepreneurial community.

 FAQs for All-Innovate

 Is this competition connected with the Tri-Innovate idea competition?